atharaq/atharaq.github.io/topics-cs/lesson2.md

 # Reminders

+* Complete the Desmos activity for classwork / attendance purposes for today.
+I will check this before our next class.
 * Pick a topic / email it to me by **Friday, September 9**.
 * Read sections 1.2 - 1.5 from the textbook (mentioned last time).